-RulesCommission rules are in Rule 2B-1, and Rule 2B-2, Florida Administrative Code.
+RulesCommission rules are in Rule 2B-1, Florida Administrative Code.
 The Commission's operations are governed by the Uniform Rules of Procedure in Chapter 28, Florida Administrative Code.

 If you have any questions about the procedures for remitting the 1% Election Assessments, please contact our agency at (850) 922-4539.